Wooly-AI/docs/docs/Quick Start/Running The Wooly Controller.md

 - There is no need to go into the container.
 - If you only have a single GPU host with one GPU, you don't need to install the Controller.
 Controller is used to orchestrate client requests load across multiple GPU nodes(Node cluster)
+- If you have issue starting, try `docker compose down -v` to delete the volumes and reset the containers from scratch.